codegouvfr/react-dsfr/assets.md

 {% endtab %}

 {% tab title="Next.js" %}
-In modern next, if not explicitely disabled, image files (including SVGs) are imported using [next/image](https://nextjs.org/docs/upgrading#nextconfigjs-customization-to-import-images). &#x20;
+In modern Next, if not explicitly disabled, image files (including SVGs) are imported using [next/image](https://nextjs.org/docs/upgrading#nextconfigjs-customization-to-import-images). &#x20;

 You'll get a valid url by accessing the src property of the react component.